AckermanFernando/AckermanFernando/README.md

 ### Hi, i'm Fernando Loiola 👋

-🧑‍🏫   Graduating at Instituto Federal do Piauí - IFPI 🇧🇷   Living in Picos - PI, Brazil
+🧑‍🏫   Graduating at Instituto Federal do Piauí - IFPI 🇧🇷   Living in Picos - PI/ Quiterianópolis - CE, Brazil

 ### What I'm working on 👨‍💻